 Drinking Soda & Sports Drinks

 By now, most people know how dangerous soft drinks can be to their bodies.
 However, many people don’t realize that they can also destroy your teeth.
 Soft drinks—and other drinks like fruit juices—contain high amounts of acid, both citric and phosphoric.
 High levels of such acid in your mouth leads directly to enamel erosion.
 It’s a relatively new piece of news that sports drinks are also detrimental to your teeth.
 With high sugar content and chemicals that can break down your enamel, these should be avoided if possible.

-If you have acid reflux or other gastrointestinal problems like frequent vomiting, you may also experience enamel break down.
+If you have acid reflux or other gastrointestinal problems like frequent vomiting, you may experience enamel break down.
 Like with soda, these gastrointestinal problems can raise the overall acid content in your mouth, which will cause enamel to weaken and break down, making you more susceptible to more serious dental issues..

 Unhealthy Oral Hygiene Habits

 Not taking care of your teeth properly is another thing that can lead to the breakdown of your enamel.
 Plaque and tartar build up leads first to cavities and, if left alone long enough, can lead to greater enamel decay.
-Other poor oral habits like grinding your teeth or chewing on ice can lead to enamel decay.
+Other poor oral habits like grinding your teeth or chewing on ice can lead to enamel decay as well.

-If you suffer from dry mouth syndrome, you may start to eventually experience enamel decay.
+If you suffer from dry mouth, you may start to eventually experience enamel decay.
 Dry mouth is caused by a lack of saliva, which leads to a higher acidic content eventually leading to the breakdown of enamel.

 Unfortunately, enamel decay can be caused simply by your own genetic makeup.
 There’s no way to really prevent your enamel from breaking down if it’s caused by genetics.